 The designation of International Education Week was originally a joint initiative of the US Department of State and the US Department of Education to recognize the value of global exchanges between the US and other countries.
 This annual initiative aims to promote international understanding and build support for educational exchange. www.iew.state.gov

-CAMP UNITY: A Documentary Film Screening and Meet the Filmmaker
+Film Screening and Meet the Director: Rebuilding Hope

-Center for the Arts, Lecture Hall (Building 1P-Room 119)
+Center for the Arts, Recital Hall, Building 1P-Room 120

-A Double PG CLUE event.
+A PG CLUE event.
 Refreshments will be served.

 Meet the CUNY Diplomat-in-Residence